What Is Reiki?

 What Should I Expect After Reiki?

-You might feel more relaxed or less stressed out.
-If you’re getting Reiki for a health condition, you’ll still need to follow your treatment and see your doctor like you usually do.
+You might feel more relaxed or less stressed.
+If you’re getting reiki for a health condition, you’ll still need to follow your treatment and see your doctor as you usually do.
 Reiki doesn’t replace your regular medical care.

 Will My Health Insurance Cover It?

-They might not.
+It might not.
 You have to talk to your insurer first to find out.
-You can ask them questions like:
+You can ask questions like: